 5. Re-engage the users from email

-Email marketing is not just for eCommerce stores or B2B products.
+Email marketing is not just for B2B eCommerce platforms.
 You can use the channel to re-engage your app users as well.
 The best example of this engagement strategy is Runtastic.
 It sends its users a weekly report on their progress, giving them the motivation that they need to continue using the app.

 An average smartphone user is active on at least 2 social media platforms.
 We end up spending at least a few hours every day on social media to catch up with what our friends are doing, what new brands have launched, and more.